syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 Add the script files and CSS files in the &lt;head&gt; tag of the default.html page.

-N>  Use the following code sample while adding scripts and styles.
+N>  Use the following code example while adding scripts and styles.

 {% highlight html %}